ysl2/autopull/README.md

 Else, abort and reset.

-For my personal use, but the source code is easy-read and can be modified to meet your flavor.
+For my personal use, but the source code is easily read and can be easily modified to meet your flavor.

 Issues and PRs are welcome.